 SUPPLEMENTAL INSPECTION PROGRAM

+Effective Date: January 1, 2019

 2201-01 OBJECTIVES AND PHILOSOPHY OF SUPPLEMENTAL INSPECTIONS

 Supplemental inspections for the security inspection program are designed to support the U.S. Nuclear Regulatory Commission’s (NRC’s) goals of maintaining safety; enhancing public confidence; improving the effectiveness, efficiency, and realism of the regulatory process; reducing unnecessary regulatory burden; and promoting the common defense and security.
 While the security baseline inspection program and performance indicators (PIs) should provide sufficient information to allow the NRC to ensure licensees are maintaining safety at facilities, additional supplemental inspections are required as applicable to provide enhanced information regarding the physical security at facilities where significant performance issues have been identified.
 These performance issues may be identified either through inspections or when PI thresholds are exceeded.